Anarcha Westcott: Experimental surgery

 After the stillbirth, Anarcha was brought back to Sims because she had several unhealed tears in her vagina and rectum – a vesicovaginal fistula and rectovaginal fistula.
-These tears meant she had no control over her urine and feces, which caused her to have excruciating pain from her uncontrollable bowel and urine movements flowing through her open wounds.
+These tears meant she had no control over her urine or feces, which caused her to have excruciating pain from her uncontrollable bowel and urine movements flowing through her open wounds.
 Being unable to control her urine and feces led to infections, inflamed tissue, and odor.

-Sims performed 30 experimental, nonconsensual operations without anesthesia on Anarcha before successfully closing the fistula and tears.
-During the procedures, Anacha was given no anesthesia, which had recently become available.
-Following the procedures, Sims administered opium, which was then an accepted method to treat pain.
+Sims performed 30 experimental operations with opium as anaesthesia on Anarcha before successfully closing the fistula and tears.
+During the procedures, Anarcha was given opium as analgesia.
+While opium was a common pain management tool in the 19th century, white women often had access to anesthesia (such as ether or chloroform) during medical procedures.
+In contrast, Anarcha and other enslaved women were denied this option.
+The framing of Sims' use of opium as "standard for the time" can obscure the reality that white women were treated very differently and afforded more humane care.
+Sims, as a physician, could have chosen to use anesthesia, but he intentionally chose not to for his experiments on enslaved Black women like Anarcha.
 The experimental procedures that Sims performed on Anarcha and other enslaved people revolutionized gynecological surgery; the technique Sims developed became the first ever treatment for vesicovaginal fistulae.

-On December 21, 1856, Anacha, age 32, was admitted to Sims' Woman's Hospital in New York, with the notation that she stayed about a month and was discharged in January 1857 as cured.
-Her enslaver was William Lewis Maury, U.S. Navy, Caroline County, Virginia.
+On December 21, 1856, Anarcha, age 32, was admitted to Sims' Woman's Hospital in New York, with the notation that she stayed about a month and was discharged in January 1857 as cured.
+Her owner was William Lewis Maury, U.S. Navy, Caroline County, Virginia.
 The circumstances of her trip to New York are unknown.

 A tombstone for an "Annacay", wife of Lorenzo Jackson, was found by chance in King George County, Virginia (adjacent to Caroline County).
 In the 1870 Census, her name is spelled Anaky Jackson, and on her death record, Ankey.
 The death date on the Vital Statistics does not match that on her tombstone (1869/70).
 Filmmaker Carples concludes that all of these are the same Anarcha that Sims treated in Alabama.
 If she was 32 in 1856, she was born in 1824, and pregnant at 13 when she first was treated by Sims.